 Can you bring in your linens and chairs when you see the venue?
 Will they charge you a storage fee if you bring in your chairs?
 This sometimes can be more costly than the chairs themselves, so be in the know.

-If you bring in your linens, will they place them down for you, or do you or your planner have physically to place down the linens?
+If you bring in your linens, will they place them down for you, or do you or your planner have to physically place the linens?
 This can be time-consuming.

 Many people love to continue the celebrations.
 However, you may have restrictions.
 Ask about the end time and the hour allowed.

-You will be surprised to know that most parties end music by 11 pm – and sometimes couples are not okay with that.
+Youwill be surprised to know that most parties end with music by 11 pm – and sometimes couples are not okay with that.
 So what are your after-party options?

 Always hire a planner who acts as your advocate and knows the questions to ask.
 Knowledge is power, and a great planner should have the knowledge needed to make the RIGHT wedding venue questions checklist.